 The Kent County Recycling Center and Kent County Recycling Drop-Off stations will be temporarily closed for replacement of the disc screen equipment used to sort paper from the rest of the mixed recyclables coming from the West Michigan area.

 Why are the Recycling Center and Drop-Off Stations temporarily closed?

 The Kent County Recycling Center has scheduled upgrades to improve efficiency and quality by replacing the mechanical screens used to sort paper.
 Renovations at the Recycling center will take place starting Monday, Feb.
 24 and are planned to last until Friday, March 13.
 Recycling Drop-off stations will be closed beginning Saturday, Feb.
-22 and will remain so until Saturday, March 14.
+22 and will remain through Saturday, March 14, reopening on Monday, March 16th.
 During this time the facility must be fully shut down and will be unable to process and accept recycling materials, from both curbside and drop-off locations, for processing while new equipment is installed.

 The scheduled shutdown is necessary so we can replace the paper screens that separate paper from plastic and metal.
 The original paper screens have had more than 230,000 tons of recyclables pass over them in their ten years of operation.
 The new screens will require less daily downtime for maintenance because of the anti-wrap design and help ensure the facility remains a reliable outlet for processing recyclables in West Michigan.